 And images from the ground-breaking (space-breaking?)
 James Webb Space Telescope started being published in July.
 One lovely one is above, and there are hundreds more.

 As Jessica Craven frequently says, what we focus on gets stronger.
 So while it’s important to keep one eye on all the threats and dangers (and there are so many!), we also thrive by knowing that those stories are not the whole story.

 Happy Thanksgiving, however you observe it, and a happy day if you don’t.
 Me, I’ll be grateful to be eating with a few close friends, on stolen Ohlone land, which we will acknowledge before we begin the meal.

 Follow Debbie on Twitter while it’s still here.

-Follow Laurie’s new Pandemic Shadows photos on Instagram.
+Follow Laurie’s Pandemic Shadows photos on Instagram.